authelia/authelia/docs/features/single-factor.md

 the usual `Authorization` header.
 This is because in some circumstances both Authelia and the application could require authentication in order to provide specific authorizations at the level of the application.

+## Session-Username header

+Authelia by default only verifies the cookie and the associated user with that cookie can access a protected resource.
+The client browser does not know the username and does not send this to Authelia, it's stored by Authelia for security reasons.

+The Session-Username header has been implemented as a means to use Authelia with non-web services such as PAM.
+Basically how it works is if the Session-Username header is sent in the request to the /api/verify endpoint it will only respond with a sucess message if the cookie username and the header username match.